mrfoster/blueberry-food-website/content/locations/arc-leisure-matlock/index.md

 openingHoursContent: >-
   We will be closed as of Saturday 21st March until further notice due to the coronavirus pandemic.
 We would like to thank all our fantastic customers for their support over these last few difficult days.

-  Take care and we’ll see you all soon
+Take care and we’ll see you all soon.
 openingHours:
   - validFrom: 2020-03-17T10:52:33.191Z
     validThrough: 2020-03-17T10:52:33.524Z